 The restoration actions under the preferred alternative would have no major adverse impacts on physical, biological, and socioeconomic resources in the project area.
 The preferred alternative may result in minor, short-term adverse impacts and both short- and long-term beneficial impacts to habitats and the natural resources they support.
 When considered in tandem with other past, present, and reasonable foreseeable future actions in the lower Mississippi River and the Bird's Foot Delta, the preferred alternatives are not anticipated to have adverse cumulative impacts.
 The preferred alternative is expected to result in long-term, beneficial cumulative impacts on the human environment resulting from synergy with previous and current restoration efforts, as well as future restoration activities in the vicinity constructed under separate federal and state authorities and by local and private entities.
-These efforts may positively impact the areas land use, recreational use, and economic activity through habitat restoration, land preservation, and improved public access and recreational activities.
+These efforts may positively impact the areas land use, recreational use, and economic activities.
 These beneficial cumulative impacts are not expected to be significant as defined under NEPA

-5.5 Preliminary Finding of No Significant Impact
+5.5 Finding of No Significant Impact

 Under 40 C.F.R. §§ 1501.5 and 1501.6, for the purposes of this NEPA analysis, the DOI is the lead agency and NOAA is a cooperating agency.
-Based on the analysis of the available information presented in this document, the federal Trustees have preliminarily concluded that implementation of the preferred restoration actions, as proposed herein, would not significantly impact the quality of the human environment.
+Based on the analysis of the available information presented in this document, the federal Trustees have concluded that implementation of the preferred restoration actions would not significantly impact the quality of the human environment.
 All potential beneficial and adverse impacts have been considered in reaching this conclusion.
-Unless information indicating the potential for significant impacts is revealed through the public review and comment process on this Draft DARP/EA, an Environmental Impact Statement (EIS) will not be prepared for the proposed restoration action.
-Issuance of a Finding of No Significant Impact based upon this Draft

-Environmental Assessment would fulfill and conclude all requirements for compliance with NEPA by the federal Trustees.
+No information indicating the potential for significant impacts was revealed through the public review and comment process on the Draft DARP/EA.
+An Environmental Impact Statement (EIS) will therefore not be prepared for the preferred restoration actions.
+Issuance of a Finding of No Significant Impact based upon this Environmental Assessment would fulfill and conclude all requirements for compliance with NEPA by the federal Trustees.